 More common scRNA-seq methods use microdroplets instead of microchambers.
 This allows for up to hundreds of thousands of microdrops to be generated very cheaply.
 The microdrops are surrounded by oil and contain a bead with a uniquelt barcoded set of oligonucleotides as well as a single cell.
 After cell lysis the oligonucleotides hybridize to the polyA tails of the released mRNAs.
 For Drop-seq, the beads (which are attached to the oligonucleotides and mRNAs) are released from the drops and combined into a tube.
 Now reverse transcription can occur.
 For InDrop, the beads dissolve in the microdrops which releases the oligonucleotides to hybridize with the mRNAs, and the reverse transcription is carried out within the drops.
 Both methods allow for the incorporation of the bead-specific barcode into the cDNA, which allows the subsequent DNA sequence reads to be aligned with a specific cell.

 scRNA-seq can also be carried out on microwell plates by performing RNA-seq on cells that are isolated via fluorescence-activated cell sorting (FACS).
 Many different methods of amplification can then be performed including SMART-seq2 chemistry, Cel-seq, MARS-seq, and STRT-seq.
-SMART-seq2 and STRT-seq amplify cDNA reverse transcription products with PCR, but Cel-seq and MARS-seq incorporate a bacterial virus promoter into the cDNA, amplification is done by
+SMART-seq2 and STRT-seq amplify cDNA reverse transcription products with PCR, but Cel-seq and MARS-seq incorporate a bacterial virus promoter into the cDNA, amplification is done by in vitro transcription.

 Experiments involving scRNA-seq must be designed with consideration of cell numbers, reads per cell, and biological replicates.
 Each different scRNA-seq technology will have different thresholds for the maximum number of sequence reads per cell.
 The similarity of cells types being analysed determines which sequencing technology is used.

-VIDEO The Uses of Single Cell RNA-Sequencing
+The Uses of Single Cell RNA-Sequencing

 There are many applications for scRNA-seq, which provides information about cells and diseases.
 Performing scRNA-seq on tumor cells can enable separation of tumour fibroblasts from endothelial and cancer cells, based solely on their gene expression signatures.